froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/_index.md

 ## Two Ways to Add Paragraphs

-With [Open Y 2.4](https://community.openymca.org/t/version-2-4-released-q1-2020-major-release/624), content editors have two ways to add paragraphs onto a page - inline editor and admin portal.
+Content editors have two ways to add paragraphs onto a page - inline editor and admin portal.

 ### Admin Portal